Bus driver: Intercity bus driver

 An intercity bus driver is a bus driver whose duties involve driving a bus between cities.
 It is one of four common positions available to those capable of driving buses (the others being school, transit, or tour bus driving).
+Those hired as intercity bus are often expected to have prior experience in the operation of a commercial vehicle.
+This may include the operation of a municipal bus service, school buses, or trucks.
 Intercity bus drivers may be employed for public or private companies.
 It varies by country which is more common.
 But many countries have regulations on the training and certification requirements and the hours of intercity drivers.

-In the United States, intercity bus driving is one of the fastest growing jobs, with attractive wages and good benefits.

 Duties

 Besides the actual operation of the bus, duties of the intercity bus driver include cleaning, inspecting, and maintaining the vehicle, doing simple repairs, checking tickets of passengers or in some cases, collecting fares, loading passengers on and off the bus efficiently, handling the passengers' luggage, enforcing guidelines expected from passengers (such as prohibiting yelling), and dealing with certain types of emergencies.

 Good communication skills in the native language of the country and other languages spoken by a large part of the population are also key.
 Drivers must be able to engage in basic communication with passengers and to give them directions and other information they may need.

 Some countries require intercity bus drivers to fill out logs detailing the hours they have driven.
 This documents they are compliant with the country's laws regarding the maximum number of hours they are permitted to drive.